Would you like to sign out?

 In this study, a soil–steel cylindrical zone was not modeled in FEM.
 Instead, simplified behavior was evaluated using T–Z / Q–Z curves derived from strain gauge data, which can be referenced in Fellenius’ Basics of Foundation Design (Chapter 8).

-Q2.
+Tech Q2.
 Why use manual interface input instead of the interface wizard?
+Expand or Collapse

 A. The interface wizard is useful for initial setup, as it automatically assigns interface properties based on the selected soil layer.
 However, it has limitations in practical modeling.